Pembrokeshire League

 The Pembrokeshire League (currently the Manderwood Pembrokeshire League) is a football league in Pembrokeshire, West Wales, running from levels five to nine of the Welsh football league system.

 Teams promoted from Division One may enter the West Wales Premier League if standards and facilities fall into line with the regulations of the Welsh Football League.

 The Pembrokeshire League also enters teams into the West Wales Intermediate Cup, to play against clubs from the Carmarthenshire League, Neath & District League and Swansea Senior League.
-With Merlins Bridge beating fellow Pembrokeshire league side Carew in the 2019 final, this meant 4 of the last 7 winners had been Pembrokeshire League teams.
+With Merlins Bridge beating fellow Pembrokeshire league side Carew in the 2019 final, this meant four of the last seven winners had been Pembrokeshire League teams.

 History

 Newspaper articles from the early 1900s show the league existed in the pre-World War One period.
+In the 1930s there were separate regionalised leagues within Pembrokeshire.
+By 1933 the leagues had merged to form a single Pembrokeshire League.
 The league was reformed for the 1945–46 season, and has played continuously since.

 Clubs who have played in the Welsh Football League

 The following teams from the league have played in the Welsh Football League across the following years: